 Acer employs the concept of circular economies and strives to reduce the impact of our products on the environment throughout their life cycles.
 Through sound design, we make products that are more effective and have longer useful lives while also supporting the reuse of resources in manufacturing.
-For example, plastic waste can be difficult to eliminate when electronic products reach end-of-life and the heavy metals contained in batteries and motherboards may lead to pollution when products are carelessly discarded.
-To reduce these impacts, we reuse plastics and recover metals in batteries for reuse in new products, as well as promote campaigns for electronics and battery recycling for the good of the environment.

 We carefully consider environmental factors in every stage of the product life cycle.
 This includes selecting materials during design, through packaging and shipping, to usage and recycling.
 We hope to work with consumers to reduce environmental impact.

 We provide outstanding products that are low in toxins, low pollution, energy-efficient, resource-efficient, and easy to recycle.